-- If you are claiming that the Federal Circuit Court judge applied a wrong principle of law, you should draw to the attention of the judge the relevant grounds of appeal and the passage in the judgment and then refer to the section of the Family Law Act 1975 or other relevant legislation and/or to the reported decisions of the Court published in the law reports which show that the Federal Circuit Court judge was in error. - If you are claiming that the Federal Circuit Court judge made an error in the findings of fact, refer to or identify the finding from the judgment.
-You should direct the judge to all the evidence in the affidavits, transcript and/or exhibits relevant to that finding (including evidence supporting that finding). - If you are claiming that the Federal Circuit Court judge exercised his or her discretion wrongly, you should draw the judge's attention to those aspects of the case that you claim were not given proper consideration and which ought to have led the Federal Circuit Court judge to reach a different decision, as well as to those aspects that you claim were given too much weight by the Federal Circuit Court judge.
+- If you are claiming that the judicial officer applied a wrong principle of law, you should draw to the attention of the Full Court the relevant grounds of appeal and the passage in the judgment; then refer to the section of the Family Law Act 1975 or other relevant legislation and/or to the reported decisions of the Court published in the law reports which show that the judicial officer was in error. - If you are claiming that the judicial officer made an error in the findings of fact, the finding should be referred to or identified from the judgment.
+You should direct the Full Court to all the evidence in the affidavits, transcript and exhibits relevant to that finding (including evidence supporting that finding). - If you are claiming that the judicial officer exercised his or her discretion wrongly, you should draw the Full Court's attention to those aspects of the case that you claim were not given proper consideration and which ought to have have led the judicial officer to reach a different decision, as well as to those aspects that you claim were given too much weight by the judicial officer.

-In each case you should be able to give the judge references to the document by page number, paragraph number and location on the page (this is usually done by dividing a page roughly into 10 so that a passage appearing half way down the page is described as being at 'point 5').
+In each case you should be able to give the Full Court references to page number, paragraph number and location on the page of the appeal books (this is usually done by dividing a page roughly into 10 so that a passage appearing half way down the page is described as being at 'point 5').